robertbrodrecht/skate/README.md

 Skate is a CSS-based and jQuery extended slide carrousel / image rotator / whatever-you-call-it.

 *Skate is a work in progress!* I'm playing with this in my free time.
-While you can probably make use of the work up to this point, you may want to hold off doing anything until this message is gone.
+While you can probably make use of the work up to this point, you may want to hold off doing anything production related with this code until this message is gone.

 Features:
 * Responsive.